MaJerle/c-code-style/README.md

 }
 ```

-- Do not inizialize variables in `for` loop
+- Do not declare variables in `for` loop
 ```c
 /* OK */
 int i;